mchlol/jsd-game-list/README.md

 ### Pagination

 I went around in circles with this for a while.
 I even tried making a separate component then realised I couldn't get the search query.
 Eventually I moved the entire axios request into useEffect and installed `react-paginate` to handle the rest.
 But another problem - I had an if/else to call the API with /games instead of /games/search if the user didn't enter a query.
 But the render was triggering before the request was finished (even though loading was set to true).
-I fixed this by using a ternary to decide which url to call.
-I figured this works within jsx, because if/else does not as it needs to return something.
+I fixed this by using a ternary within the axios call to decide which url to use.
+I figured this works within jsx, because if/else does not as it needs to return something, so it would work in this case too, and makes it clear what it is doing.

 ### useEffect infinite loop